karencfv/system-simulator/troubleshooting-exercise.md

 ## Problem statement

-The system only completes all requests under extremely light load.

 The following observations are taken using a MacBook Air (M1, 2020) with 16GB RAM.

-- Requests start getting blocked at 8 clients running in parallel.
+Starting from a single client, after a slight increase in load (8 clients sunning in parallel) the system begins to block requests.
+As the load increases, the blockage becomes worse until at about 135 clients running in parallel, when all requests are blocked.

+### Non issues

 - Packet delay variation (or jitter).
-There is no correlation between the amount of clients and the variance in delay (is there?).
-Also all requests are going through so you can rule out things like network packet drops due to kernel TCP backlog overflow.
+There is no correlation between the amount of clients and the variance in network delay.
+Also, all requests are going through, so you can rule out things like network packet drops due to kernel TCP backlog overflow.

-- Latency variation in persistent storage transactions.
-Not relevant to the requests being dropped as the data processor does not care if these transactions are successful or not.
-This variance could potentially cause a bottleneck in the semaphore queue though.

-- All these tests are assumed to be run in an isolated environment, so the issue of noisy neighbours can be ruled out.
+- All tests are run in a controlled environment, so the issue of noisy neighbours can be ruled out.

-### Solutions based on system requirements

-- Care about performance rather that whether all requests complete.
-- Care about whether all requests complete rather than performance.

 ### Open questions

 - What is the system storing?
-Are all requests storing elements that are all the same size?
-Or are they different sizes?
-If elements are all different sizes then that can account for variance in performance.
-Check for correlation between network time and persistent storage time
+Is the system storing elements that are all the same size?
+Or are they all different sizes?

 ## System diagram